All Advanced Level (300) and Senior Comps projects must produce a Rights and Clearances Log to be submitted with the Production Notebook.

 Risk exposure is interpreted and calibrated differently by particular organizations, attorneys, or distributors, so you will need to educate yourself.
 Knowledge is power.
 In the United States, considerable work has been done by the Center for Media & Social Impact at American University around fair use, particularly on the use of online media sources and in generating best practices for journalists, documentary filmmakers, and critical scholars.
 Entertainment lawyers Michael C. Donaldson and Lica C. Callif's Clearance and Copyright: Everything You Need to Know for Film and Television is also an excellent resource, which extends such questions to the realm of fictional media as well.

 To provide some general starting points in assessing the legitimacy of fair usage, ask yourself these questions about the inclusion of copyrighted material:

 1. Is there a clear point to the usage?
 Is it essential for edifying a larger historical/cultural point or commentary being addressed or made in your work?

 2. Have I used only what I need?
 No set amounts are clarified in the law but need to defend “reasonable" clause in any fair use claim.

 3. Is this an instance of a fortuitous or incidental capture (i.e. music was playing on a parade float in background; subject was standing in a position where billboard or piece of artwork happened to be in background)?
-You can see that such fortuitous instances are much harder to establish with scripted or fictional work where you have more control over what is in the frame, but inclusion of trademarks may still be defenisble in fictional contexts provided the inclusion doesn't tarnish the trademark or imply an endorsement.
+You can see that such fortuitous instances are harder to establish with scripted or fictional work where you have more control over what is in the frame, but inclusion of trademarks may still be defenisble in fictional contexts provided the inclusion doesn't tarnish the trademark or imply an endorsement.